APM Competence Framework Skills Every Project Manager Needs in 2026

 Let’s explore what will count most in 2026.

-What is the APM Competence Framework
+What is the APM Competence Framework?

 Key Aspects of the APM Competence Framework

-- Comprehensive: Covers skills for project, program, portfolio, and PMO (Project Management Office) disciplines, reflecting current best practices.
+It covers skills for project, program, portfolio, and PMO (Project Management Office) disciplines, reflecting current best practices.

-- Outcome-Focused: Each of the 29 competencies is defined by clear outcomes professionals should achieve.
+Each of the 29 competencies is defined by clear outcomes professionals should achieve.

-- Knowledge & Application: Includes criteria for both theoretical knowledge and practical application.
+The AMP competence framework includes criteria for both theoretical knowledge and practical application.

-- Assessment Tool: Offers a 5-point rating scale (from ‘aware’ to ‘expert’) for self-assessment and benchmarking.
+It also offers a 5-point rating scale (from ‘aware’ to ‘expert’) for self-assessment and benchmarking.

-- Developmental Tool: Helps individuals identify strengths, weaknesses, and training needs for career advancement.
+The AMP competence framework helps individuals identify strengths, weaknesses, and training needs for career advancement.

-- Organizational Use: Enables organizations to build capability, measure skills, and facilitate movement between project roles.
+It enables organizations to build capability, measure skills, and facilitate movement between project roles.

 How the APM Competence Framework is used